-The pharmaceutical industry is intensely competitive, and any product candidate developed or licensed by us would likely compete with existing drugs and therapies.
+The pharmaceutical industry is intensely competitive, and any product candidate developed or licensed by us would likely compete with currently marketed and potentially new drugs and therapies even though they are not indicated for these conditions.
 There are many pharmaceutical companies, biotechnology companies, public and private universities, government agencies and research organizations that compete with us in developing various approaches to the treatment of orphan diseases.
 Many of these organizations have substantially greater financial, technical, marketing and manufacturing resources than we have.
-Several of them have developed or are developing therapies that are used for the treatment of the same conditions that we are targeting.
-In addition, many of these competitors have substantially greater commercial infrastructure than we have.